DataBiosphere/terra-docker/CONTRIBUTING.md

 The terra-docker image hash update [job](https://fc-jenkins.dsp-techops.broadinstitute.org/job/swatomation-pipeline/)  mentioned above determines which images (including derived images) have been changed and builds each image with the appropriate tag.

-## Updating terra-docker-versions-*.json Best Practices

-As of 6/8/2022, we have added a new process for updating the image versions available across different environments.
-Before the Leo PR is merged into develop, the user will need to generate the `terra-docker-versions-new.json` with the new images and copy it by doing `gsutil cp gs://terra-docker-image-documentation/terra-docker-versions-new.json gs://terra-docker-image-documentation/terra-docker-versions-candidate.json`.
-The remainder of the update process will be covered through Leo deployment.
-As part of reliability changes, the versions file will live in the corresponding bucket with the following name convention: `terra-docker-image-documentation-{environment}`.

 ## Merging the terra-docker image hash update job PR